Chadron State College Regulations Governing Graduation

 - Undergraduate Candidate Application: Please complete the application and return it to the Record's Office.

-- Graduate Candidate Application: Contact the Graduate Office for the appropriate materials.
+- Graduate Candidate Application: A link to the application can be found in your MyCSC to-do list.
 All graduate students must have a plan of study on file in the Graduate Office to be eligible to apply for graduation.
 If you have not yet completed this required step, please return to your EagleMail account and read the materials that were provided upon formal acceptance to Graduate Study.

 - Deadlines for applying are: